calebjcourtney/EmsiApiPy/README.md

 # Testing
-Tests can be run with `pytest tests/runTests.py`.
-Please be aware that this is testing all of the functions as they query the API, and this may take some time to run.
-Additionally, if you don't have access to some APIs, not all the tests will pass.
-Functionality may be added in the future to skip tests for APIs that you don't have access to.
+Tests can be run with `./tests/run_tests.sh`.
+Please be aware that this is testing all of the API connections available.
+If you don't have access to one of the APIs, then the tests will fail.
+It might be worth editing the `run_tests.sh` file to ensure that you are only running tests for the APIs that you want to access.

 # Usage